 From screen to stage: films being made into theatre shows

-80s sci-fit to Disney musicals: the hit films adapted for the London Stage
+80s sci-fi, Disney musicals or rom-com classics: the hit films adapted for the London stage

 Elsa told us to 'Let it go,' but we simply can't.
 We're still obsessed with Frozen.